Odd degree number fields with odd class number

 over $\cO \in \fR^{r_1,r_2}_H$ ordered by height or over $\cO \in \fR^{r_1,r_2}_J$ ordered by Julia invariant is $1$. \item[\rm (b)] The average size of

 over $\cO \in \fR^{r_1,r_2}_H$ ordered by height or over $\cO \in \fR^{r_1,r_2}_J$ ordered by Julia invariant is $1$. \end{itemize} \end{theorem}

 In fact, we prove a much stronger statement indicating that the above averages remain equal to $1$ when taken over any {\em very large} family in $\fR^{r_1,r_2}_H$ or $\fR^{r_1,r_2}_J$ (see Definition \ref{6.1}).
-For any {\em acceptable} family (as defined in \S\ref{acc}) in $\fR^{r_1,r_2}_{H}$ or $\fR^{r_1,r_2}_{J}$, the analogous averages are shown to have an upper bound equal to 1; furthermore, conditional on the tail estimates in (\ref{eqassumedte}), averages over acceptable families in $\fR^{r_1,r_2}_{H}$ and $\fR^{r_1,r_2}_{J}$ also have lower bound equal to 1 (see Theorem \ref{thmacceptablefam}).
-Some important acceptable families include $\fR^{r_1,r_2}_{H,\max}$ and $\fR^{r_1,r_2}_{J,\max}$, as well as subfamilies of $\fR^{r_1,r_2}_{H,\max}$ and $\fR^{r_1,r_2}_{J,\max}$ that are defined by local conditions at any finite set of primes.
+For any {\em acceptable} family in $\fR^{r_1,r_2}_{H}$ or $\fR^{r_1,r_2}_{J}$ (as defined in \S\ref{acc}), the analogous averages are shown to have an upper bound equal to 1; furthermore, conditional on the tail estimates in (\ref{eqassumedte}), averages over acceptable families in $\fR^{r_1,r_2}_{H}$ and $\fR^{r_1,r_2}_{J}$ also have lower bound equal to 1 (see Theorem \ref{thmacceptablefam}).
+Some notable acceptable families include $\fR^{r_1,r_2}_{H,\max}$ and $\fR^{r_1,r_2}_{J,\max}$ as well as subfamilies of $\fR^{r_1,r_2}_{H,\max}$ and $\fR^{r_1,r_2}_{J,\max}$ that are defined by local conditions at any finite set of primes.

-The main strategy to prove Theorems \ref{thm:avgforfields}, \ref{thm:avgforcubicfields}, and \ref{thm:avgfororders} relies on Wood's parametrization \cite{melanie-2nn} of $2$-torsion ideal classes of rings in $\fR^{r_1,r_2}_H$ and $\fR^{r_1,r_2}_J$ by certain integral orbits of the representation $\bZ^2 \otimes \Sym^2(\bZ^n)$, and then computing asymptotic counts of the relevant orbits using geometry-of-numbers techniques developed by \cite{manjulcountquartic,manjulcountquintic,5sel}.
-However, the necessary geometry-of-numbers arguments are complicated by the fact that we simultaneously consider an infinite set of representations, namely one for each odd $n \geq 3$, which have increasingly intricate invariant rings.
+Our strategy for proving Theorems \ref{thm:avgforfields}, \ref{thm:avgforcubicfields}, and \ref{thm:avgfororders} uses Wood's parametrization \cite{melanie-2nn} of $2$-torsion ideal classes of rings in $\fR^{r_1,r_2}_H$ and $\fR^{r_1,r_2}_J$ by certain integral orbits of the representation $\bZ^2 \otimes \Sym^2(\bZ^n)$; we then determine asymptotic counts of the relevant orbits using geometry-of-numbers techniques developed by \cite{manjulcountquartic,manjulcountquintic,5sel}.
+However, our geometry-of-numbers arguments are complicated by the fact that we simultaneously consider an infinite set of representations, one for each odd $n \geq 3$, which have increasingly intricate invariant rings.
 Similar infinite sets have been handled previously in \cite{manjul-hyper, bg-hyper, BGW}.
 An essential ingredient for our result is a sieve that counts binary $n$-ic forms that correspond to maximal rings (equivalently, degree $n$ fields).
 For the family of binary $n$-ic forms ordered by height, this sieve is carried out in \cite{BSW-part2}, and we carry out an analogous sieve for binary $n$-ic forms ordered by Julia invariant.